What is the one piece of advice you would give to a first-time entrepreneur?

-I totally agree on each of them - the question is : "did you follow/experienced all of them?" .. in my case, I went thru some of them : I was not ready, I've been exited and terrified, I took advantage of some unexpected situation, had a mentor (2).
+I totally agree on each of them - the question is : "did you follow/experienced all of them?" .. in my case, I went thru some of them : I was not ready, I've been exited and terrified, I took advantage of some unexpected situation, had a mentor (two of them).
 The rest will have to come soon :)

 Thank you for that, I take it as a bit of a boost ...

 COO | VP | GM | Strategic Initiatives | Open to new opportunities

 Perseverance is a necessary trait.

 I am reminded of a passage from a well-known book that states “Be grateful for every kind of trial that comes your way, for when you succeed in facing such trials, you gain the ability to endure”.
 When we formed Skyron Systems in 2006, there was no hint of the oncoming recession.
 When it hit in late 2007, we were in the middle of fund raising for developing our technology.
 It was a long two years of Ramen Noodles and belt tightening, but perseverance paid off and we became a “real” company.

 As an entrepreneur, you will be required to do tasks that you are uncomfortable with.
 If you’re a marketer, you will still have to do the accounting.
 If you have an operations background, you will have to become a salesman.
 While uncomfortable, look at these situations as opportunities to stretch yourself, both personally and professionally.
 In the end, as your business grows, you can pass these job functions to others for whom that skill set is more natural.